pointyfar/hugo-content-naming-layouts/content/_index.md

 ```

-Note:
+Notes:

-A.
+Note A.
-- [amp](/amp/) output using `layouts/index.html`
+- [amp](/amp/) output using `layouts/index.html` (See Note B)
 - [json](/index.json) output using `layouts/home.json` = `<kind>.<suffix>`
 - [html](/index.html) output using `layouts/index.html`
 - [rss](/index.xml) output using `layouts/list.rss.xml` = `<list>.<outputformat>.<suffix>` (note description tag)

-B. The homepage is also configured to generate an AMP page.
+Note B. The homepage is also configured to generate an AMP page.
 However, no `**.amp.html` layout files are found,
-that match the lookup order, so it uses `index.html` as instead.
+that match the lookup order, so it uses `layouts/index.html` as instead.